cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     as queries are run as a superuser and can disrupt the entire cluster.
     An error in any of those queries interrupts the bootstrap phase, leaving the cluster incomplete.

-Moreover you can specify a list of secrets and/or configmaps which contains sql files that will be executed after the database is created and configured.
-These sql files will be executed as the *superuser* (`postgres`), connected to the database specified in the initdb:
+Moreover, you can specify a list of Secrets and/or ConfigMaps which contains SQL script that will be executed after the database is created and configured.
+These SQL script will be executed using the **superuser** role (`postgres`), connected to the database specified in the `initdb` section:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1